24 Things to Do in Dallas—The Ultimate Guide

 • Hours: Wednesday to Saturday, 5 PM to 2 AM

-• Planning Tip: Arrive before 9 PM for easier seating.
+• Tip for Planning: Arrive before 9 PM for easier seating.
 Great for a nightcap after dinner or to start an upscale evening downtown.

 • Map It: Midnight Rambler Location